jenwilsonglia/external_fixator/README.md

 This project is heavily based on work by the Imperial College London team in producing a 3D-printed external fixator.

 ## Printing instructions
-* PLA should not be used in production.
-Only PETG or ABS can be used.
+* PLA and ABS should not be used in production.
+Only PETG can be used.

 ## Assembly instructions
+* Head of bolt is situated in the Hex trap of the rod clamp
+* Put the pin clamp onto the bolt and secure with washer and nut on the side of the pin clamp

 ## Quality assurance
 * Look at the [testing folder](testing) for instructions.